-Fractals are computer generated images, or designs, complex patterns and forms that are of amazing detail, color, and light.
-Fractal Art is created by using mathematical formulas and are infinite as to ever-increasing detail.
+Fractals are computer-generated images, or designs, complex patterns and forms that are of amazing detail, color, and light.
+Fractal Art is created by using mathematical formulas and is infinite as to ever-increasing detail.
 The closer you will zoom or look into a fractal, the more details you will discover.
 Different types of fractals may be created by different mathematical formulas.

 Each fractal image is similar to or represents, the parent image.
 This principle of “self-similarity” is characteristic to all fractal images.
 Just like a fern, all fronds are similar, but not really the same, so pretty unique.

 A fractal may be extraordinarily beautiful or incredibly mundane!
 New mathematical formulas will create new fractal images, and who knows the next image may even bear your name!
 But fortunately, we don’t need to understand or know complex math theories if we want to create our own fractal images.
 If we have the creativity and desire, we all can get involved in this wonderful process of creating Fractal Art.

 Now how are fractals made?
 These fascinating, beautiful, and complex art form is actually produced by using fractal computer programs that will create these incredible images.
 These computer programs are created by authors, but it’s also famous Fractal Art artists find it quite challenging to figure out how to use them.